 How much do Dentures Cost?

 Always double-check with your insurance to see if they cover the procedure.
-Most dental insurers tend to cover half of the cost, but it will depend on your chosen plan.
+Most dental insurers tend to cover half of the cost, depending on your chosen plan.
 Also, the amount you will have to pay will depend on the type of denture:

 - Complete conventional dentures cost around $1,275-$2,750